hallettj/hallettj.github.com/_posts/2012-05-12-installing-a-custom-rom-on-the-transformer-prime.markdown

 tried different books.
 And I have confirmed that I am running version 3.5.1.1, which is the latest version available in the Play Store right now.

-I managed to fix this by following
-[instructions to fix Machinarium][Machinarium fix], which simply involves installing a missing font.
-You can download the Droid Sans font package from [Font Squirrel][Droid Sans].
-Then follow the linked instructions for fixing Machinarium.
+I managed to fix the Kindle app by following [instructions to fix Machinarium][Machinarium fix], which simply involves installing a missing font.

 An alternative workaround is to use the [Cloud Reader][].
 Note that the Cloud Reader will work in [Chrome for Android Beta][], but will refuse